Have you ever wondered, what A-line dresses are? Why are they so universally regarded as the most flattering shape? Where did they come from?

-So, what does a-line mean?
+So, what does A-line mean?

 Where did a-line dresses come from?

-The term a-line was first used by the French couture designer Christian Dior as the label for his collection in spring 1955.
-‘The ‘a-line collection’s feature item, then the “most wanted silhouette in Paris”, was a “fingertip-length flared jacket worn over a dress with a very full pleated skirt”
+The term A-line was first used by the French couture designer Christian Dior as the label for his collection in spring 1955.
+The collection’s feature item was a fingertip-length flared jacket that soon became the ‘most wanted silhouette in Paris’.

 Why are a-line dresses so flattering?

-Some great a-line styles available today
+Some great A-line styles available today

 Love a print?
-Go for this floral a-line dress.
+Go for this floral A-line dress.

 A-line dresses with sleeves are the perfect option for this time of year.

-If you are after an a-line mini dress you can’t get more classic than this one.
+If you are after an A-line mini dress you can’t get more classic than this one.

 Like an off the shoulder style?
-Then this is the a-line dress for you!
+Then this is the A-line dress for you!